Vikashg-hash/Master/README.md

 - 👋 Hi, I’m Vikash Gaurav

-- 👀 I’m interested in Python, DSA with Python and SQL programming...
+- 👀 I’m interested in Python, DSA with Python and SQL programming

-- 🌱 I’m currently learning Python and DSML...
+- 🌱 I’m currently learning Python and DSML from Scaler Academy and Python DSA from Coding Ninjas

+Modules by sequence:

+Scaler:

+    0. Dare to Dream

+    1. Introduction to Programming (Beginner)
+    2. Programming Constructs (Intermediate)
+    3. Common Core Foundations
+    4. Common Core Maths
+    5. Common Core Tools

 <!---
 This is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.